 Each state has a different list of courses that qualify for WIOA funding.
 Often, these grants are available for online training, making many new careers available even to those who lack transportation.

 Some training programs that qualify include:

-Keep in mind that the cost WIOA covers will vary by state and the amount of government funding they are allotted.
-If you don’t have other scholarships, it may be wise to discuss program options with your case manager to ensure there are no out-of-pocket costs.
-There are many online courses that meet that requirement and can prepare you for the certifications needed to get hired in a competitive job market.
+Keep in mind that WIOA does not pay for training over $4,000.
+If you don’t have other scholarships, it may be wise to consider a course that is within that budget.
+Many online courses meet that requirement and can prepare you for the certifications needed to get hired in a competitive job market.